deepen1987/Web-Application-Development/School/Project/README.md

 # Workout Website
-Description - This website is designed considering body weigth workouts and Body measurements.
-There are 2 main section for the webiste Workout and Body Calculators.
+Description - This website is designed considering body weight workouts and Body measurements.
+There are 2 main section for the website Workout and Body Calculators.
 The intention of the site if to give user the idea what their fitness level is using calculator page and they can then use the workouts page to improve their overall fitness.

 *The Project has 3 pages Home, Workout Videos and Body calculators.*

 ### Pages
-* Home Page/Landing Page currently only has Motivation Quote's in it.
+* Home Page/Landing Page currently only has Motivational Quote in it.
 * Workout page -
   * The page has 6 section for workout and using embedded YouTube videos for it.
 * Calculators page -